AkshanshSourabh/Personal_FInance_Management-App/README.md

 - To offer a secure and reliable platform for individuals to manage their financial information and protect their personal data.

+### Guide for Flowchart:

+- User sign up: The user creates an account on the PFM website or app, providing their personal information, financial information, and setting up their security preferences.

+- Data import: The PFM website or app imports the user's financial data from their financial institutions using APIs or screen scraping.

+- Data aggregation: The PFM website or app aggregates the user's financial data, categorizes their transactions, and presents it to the user in an organized manner.

+- Budgeting and tracking: The PFM website or app helps the user set a budget, track their spending, and view their financial information in real-time.

+- Financial education: The PFM website or app provides financial education resources, calculators, and advice to help the user make informed decisions about their money.

+- Bill reminders: The PFM website or app sends reminders to the user about upcoming bills and payments.

+- Debt management: The PFM website or app helps the user manage their debt, track their progress, and create a plan to pay it off.

+- Investment tracking: The PFM website or app helps the user track the performance of their investments and portfolio.

+- Mobile app: The PFM website or app includes a mobile app that syncs with the website, allowing the user to manage their finances on the go.

+- Data security: The PFM website or app implements security measures to protect the user's financial and personal information.